Supporting Mental Health Within the Autism Community

 While checking in with ourselves is important, Dr. Goldberg thinks it’s important to be aware of the mental health of those around us.
 It is impossible to know what everyone else is going through, so it can be helpful to check in with each other from time to time.

-As part of Mental Health Awareness Month, Dr. Goldberg gave us some tips from her background in psychology on how to better support ourselves and each other.
+Dr. Goldberg gave us some tips from her background in psychology on how to better support ourselves and each other.

 Lately, it seems like every time we scroll through Instagram or TikTok or turn on the news or a podcast, we’re being fed information about self-care.
 From spa days and meditation tips to social media breaks and finance-focused “dates” with yourself, everyone’s idea of self-care is different … but is that all that mental health is about?